cslev/pcap_generator/README.md

 Your PCAP files will be 'output.64bytes.pcap', 'output.128bytes.pcap', and 'output.512bytes.pcap' all consisting of the same header fields but in different packet sizes.

 ## WARNING
-THE SCRIPT IS NOT BULLET-PROOF!
+**THE SCRIPT IS NOT BULLET-PROOF!**

 PAY ATTENTION TO YOUR HEADER DATA

-For instance, supply IPv4 addresses when ether_type=0x0800 and IPv6 addresses when ether_type=0x86dd and vice versa!
+For instance, supply IPv4 addresses when *ether_type=ipv4*, and IPv6 addresses when *ether_type=ipv6* and vice versa!
+Otherwise, you might end up using default values or run into errors!

 ## GTP feature
 Thanks to @egerpon for adding GTP feature